cloudbees-days/sda-k8s-best-practices/labs/pod-security-policies/psp.md

      create Pod cjoc-0 in StatefulSet cjoc successful
    ```

+## Pod Security Policies for Nginx Ingress and cert-manager

+If we were to restart the Pods associated with ingress-nginx and cert-manager we would see that they would not start just as the `cjoc-0` Pod would not start above.
+Again, all Kubernetes `ServiceAccounts` must have a `Role`/`ClusterRole` with a valid PSP bound to them or else the `ServiceAccount` cannot be used to create a Pod.

+### PSP for ingress-nginx

+The **cb-restricted** PSP will not work for ingress-nginx because it requires a `hostPorts` range of **80-65535**

 ## Lab Summary
 In this lab we updated the cluster to use Pod Security Policies and created a restrictive policy to use with CloudBees Core Pods.
 In the [next lab](../managed-masters/managed-masters.md) we will look at provisioning Managed Masters from CloudBees Core Operations Center.